imShakil/BloodBank/README.md

 # BloodBank
 #Donate Blood , #Save Life

-This is a demo projects on android app development.
-This is project can be used any educational perpose and can be changed or modified if needed.
-And I'm suggesting to changed the firebase api from myself to your own api.\
+This is a simple project on android app development.
+This project can be used any educational perpose and can be changed or modified if needed.

 Blood bank will help people to find blood indeed , also people will able to donate blood.
 Features: